adlibre/ssl-ping/README.md

 # SSL Ping

-Simple utility to ping a _HTTP_ or _HTTPS_ server.
-This is useful for troubleshooting intermittent network issues.
+Simple utility to ping an _HTTP_ or _HTTPS_ server.
+This is useful for troubleshooting intermittent network issues, or networking issues that result in packet corruption (bit pattern errors) etc.

 ## Usage